 The United States Attorney's Office (USAO) will prosecute all viable federal crimes occurring in Indian Country that meet the prosecution guidelines.
 Threshold requirements are significantly relaxed for cases arising in Indian Country.
-The USAO devotes multiple Assistant United States Attorneys (AUSA) and the Tribal Liaison to the prosecution of Indian Country cases.
-The Tribal Liaison is AUSA Lecia E. Wright.
+The USAO devotes multiple Assistant United States Attorneys (AUSAs), a Gaye L. Tenoso Indian Country Fellow, and the Tribal Liaison to the prosecution of Indian Country cases.
+The Indian Country Fellow is AUSA Kathryn A. Pflug, and the Tribal Liaison is AUSA Lecia E. Wright.